ManiaExchange/GeryKnockout/README.md

 [CLI reference](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md) | [User guide](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/user-guide.md) | [Report a bug](https://github.com/ManiaExchange/GeryKnockout/issues/new/choose) | [Suggest a feature](https://github.com/ManiaExchange/GeryKnockout/issues/new/choose)

 ## About
 This repository contains a plugin for TMGery that enables knockout competitions to be held.
-Each round, the last players to finish, or those who don't finish, are knocked out until one player remains as the winner.
+Each round, the last players are knocked out until one player remains.
 This plugin is used in the TMX Knockout United.

 ## Prerequisites
 - Trackmania dedicated server